 My family wanted to start a blog for memory keeping.
 Here’s why.

-To obtain more details about our ancestors, parents, grandparents, aunts, uncles and cousins.
+Obtain more details about our ancestors, parents, grandparents, aunts, uncles, and cousins.

-To create a record to share with the future generations.
+Create a record to share with future generations.

 Start a blog for memory keeping.